Marketing Mix

 There’s really no limit to the creativity that marketers use to develop their marketing mix elements.
 Similar products often use different marketing mixes in the hope of reaching a slightly different target market (or covering part of the market their competitors haven't).

-It always begins with an analysis of the product, then identifies a product’s benefits, and matches the target audience’s needs to guide the rest of the strategy (including choosing the appropriate price and where to promote the product).
+It always begins with an analysis of the product, the identification of a product’s benefits, and matching the target audience’s needs to guide the rest of the strategy (including choosing the appropriate price and where to promote the product).

 1. Product